Photographs copyright Andy

 ditropis) which can be

-distinguished by the dark trailing edge of its dorsal fin, white
+distinguished by its heavier set body, dark trailing edge of its dorsal fin, white

 The Porbeagle shares part of its range with the Great White Shark and the